Farewell to the Opal Free Travel Reward forever

 Opal hacking is no more, but I'm looking on the bright side.

 So the day is almost here.
 Regular Findings readers will know that I've long been a committed "Opal hacker", determined to take advantage of the quirk in Sydney's Opal public transport smartcard that offers free travel across the network once you've taken eight trips.
 From next Monday (5 September), that option disappears, replaced with half-price fares after you make eight journeys.
-You can see how the changes will impact you using our Opal Fare calculator.

 I marked the disappearance of the free Travel Reward by staging the Ultimate Opal Hack, travelling more than 1600 kilometres for the bargain-basement price of $19.72.
 Like many others, I've kept Opal hacking since then, right up until this week.
 And while I'm a little annoyed that I'll be paying a minimum of $15 a week more for public transport come next Monday, I'm going to look on the bright side.